- Core Documents of Our Democracy

 - Historical Advertising - Ad*Access

-- The Ad*Access Project, funded by the Duke Endowment "Library 2000" Fund, presents images and database information for over 7,000 advertisements printed in U.S. and Canadian newspapers and magazines between 1911 and 1955.
+- The Ad*Access Project, funded by the Duke Endowment "Library 2000" Fund, has images of over 7,000 advertisements printed in U.S. and Canadian newspapers and magazines; covering five product categories - Beauty and Hygiene, Radio, Television, Transportation, and World War II propaganda - dated between 1911 and 1955.

 - American Memory: Historical Collections for the National Digital Library